Quantum Applications with Rydberg Atom Arrays

 Introduction

-Rydberg atoms arrays have emerged as a promising platform for assembling quantum matter in a bottom-up approach.
+Rydberg atom arrays have emerged as a promising platform for assembling quantum matter in a bottom-up approach.
 This platform combines deterministically prepared, reconfigurable arrays of individually trapped cold atoms with strong, coherent interactions enabled by excitation to atomic Rydberg states and in situ state readout.

-Scalability and Quantum Spin Models
+Scalability of Quantum Spin Models

 It enables a scalable realization of quantum spin models with system sizes beyond what can be simulated on classical computers.
 The main goal of this project is to harness many-body properties of Rydberg atoms for applications in next-generation quantum technology.